Polyvore: Traffic

 In August 2012 Polyvore was receiving 17 million unique monthly visitors, and as of July 2013, traffic of 20 million visitors per month.
 In May 2014, the company was reported to be receiving 20 million unique visitors per month.
 Between August 2009 and May 2014, the number of monthly unique visitors increased from 4 million to 20 million.

 Alternatives

 Polyvore was acquired by SSENSE, a Montreal-based online retailer, and shut down in 2018.
 Founded in 2007, Polyvore gave users the tools to create collages of clothing, beauty, and home products, and in doing so, created a community of people getting creative and following each other's work.
-Now there are many alternatives to Polyvore, such as ShopLook.io, Fashmates, Combyne, Fashiers, URSTYLE.fashion, TrendMe, ShopLook, Bantoa and Stylevore.
+Now there are many alternatives to Polyvore, such as ShopLook, Fashmates, Combyne, Fashiers, URSTYLE.fashion, TrendMe, Bantoa and Stylevore.